DeXter-rno076/breedingparents-specialpage/docs/doc.md

     return failure
 ```

+### fighting redundancies
+In the beginning there were many visually identical subtrees that bloated the breeding trees and this still happens quite often.
+So we have many subtrees that only differ in their roots.
+It would be very nice if we could have identical part only once and compactly connect the roots to this single piece.

+To partly tackle this issue I first created the entire complicated system with subtrees and nodes and the annoying need of fancy grafics to really understand this stuff (at first everything consisted of nice friendly little nodes doing their stuff and no abstract structural things that sometimes do nothing and other times do everything).
+I didn't want to give up trees, because graphs would mean so many more unnecessary problems and far far more complex algorithms everywhere.
+So I decided to cheat a bit on the idea of trees and made trees with a root that actually consists of multiple entities.
+On the structural layer you have subtrees with one abstract root and many subtree successors, but on the concrete layer you have multiple nodes (in most cases called roots) building the root of the subtree.

+One of the main aspects is how to detect identical subtrees efficient.
+This was the key question that kept this waiting for quite some time until I got the idea that a breeding subtree can be declared not only by its members but also by its factors that determine what selection of Pokémon this subtree starts with and who is not allowed to take part, i. e. its targeted egg group and blacklisted egg groups.
+The next idea to build hashes from these factors made the idea that just uses all members far more practical, so the previous idea wasn't so crucial anymore, but the start-subtractors concept has an important advantage that is explained very soon.

+In general we give every breeding subtree a partly unique hash.
+If two subtrees have the same hash, their successors are identical -> the subtrees can be fused together, i. e. the root of one tree can be added to the other.

+However one problem appears with this: nodes not only have connections to their successors but also to their root.
+If we wildly fuse subtrees all around the whole structure we'll get a jungle of connections jumping around, crossing other subtrees and a graph like connection chaos that's quite hard to clear.

+I solved this problem with the following extremely ingenious und complex algorithm: ....
+I made sure this never happens. (jokes aside, I tried to solve this with optimazion algorithms that consisted of sorting parts and recalculating optimazion measurements in between each sorting iteration and crazy ideas about a vertical track manager that would coordinate creating the node connections without lines laying on top of each other, but this was such a huge mountain of problems to solve that I decided to make this redundancie tackling a bit weaker while don't having to worry about this very complex problems).

+All tree algorithms use the fact that subtrees stay in their subtree and don't affect any subtree that's not part of themselves.
+Therefore we can use recursion very elegantly and keep the algorithms simple.
+The main problem with the crazy connection chaos is that we break this separation of subtrees.
+We can't just move a subtree freely around because it could be connectied to another one.
+But most redundancies will happen inside a subtree because there many factors deciding what Pokémon are viable options are the same.
+So, I decided to limit this redundancy avoiding to the borders of a subtree.

+This situation is rather simple to implement.
+When the current node can inherit the targeted move, i. e. could get a tree that doesn't just contain this node and nothing else, we look if its subtree hash already exists.
+If it does we add the node to the roots of that node and stop, otherwise we continue with the default algorithm (note that this additionally adds some kind of memoization, i. e. a potential performance increase as a side effect).
+Then all further algorithms that work on the tree structures have to bear multiple roots and we're done.

 ### classes
 #### `BreedingSubtree`
 Resembles a subtree with one or more roots and 0 or more successors.
 This is the most abstract building block of the raw breeding tree structure.
 Everything from the entire tree to the single path ends is a BreedingSubtree.